 These little chairs are from Ikea and are the perfect size for little ones/bums!

 To the left of this table (in the kitchen), I have a dedicated cupboard for kids' supplies.
 The top shelf holds their bowls, plates, cups, lunchboxes, bibs and cloths.
 The bottom shelf is dedicated to craft supplies, in nice easy reach from their crafting table.

 I categorized all the craft items into labelled tubs.
 Because the containers are clear, my eldest can be in charge of grabbing whatever he wants to play with for the day.

 UPDATE: These free labels are the perfect solution for organising craft supplies or toys!

-You can see we also have a large roll of paper for art and craft, a mini-whiteboard and our bubble collection.
+You can see we also have a large roll of paper for art and craft, a mini-whiteboard and the bubble collection.
 There's a lot packed into this cupboard, but we don't really have anywhere else to store these things and I want the children to be independent enough to grab what they need when they want it.
-It's definitely helpful and saves a lot of effort to have all the kids' craft supplies in the one area.
+It's definitely helpful and saves a lot of effort to have all the kids' craft supplies in one dedicated area.